Serves 6 – A very hearty soup – note it is a non liquidised soup.

 When ready to serve, stir through the spinach and serve!

-I will probably leave out the spinach or put less in next time as I think that was what put off B2 and B3.
+I will probably leave out the spinach or put less in next time as I think that was what put off the two youngest Food Critics.

 Recipe is from The Happy Pear – a lovely recipe book by David and Stephen Flynn.